RossBarnie/rmt/README.md

-rvt
+rmt
 ===

-Ross's Virtualisation Tool: lightweight replacement for heavy linux container libraries such as LXC and libvirt designed to work on Raspberry Pi devices.
-Originally created for University of Glasgow's Raspberry Pi Cloud.
+Ross's Monitoring Tool: Monitoring tool for a number of containers running on a number of remote devices.
+Created for University of Glasgow's Raspberry Pi Cloud project.